PowerShell/PowerShell-RFC/RFC0000-RFC-Process.md

 v1.2 - 8-18-2016 - Open submitting RFCs to the community and update formatting.

 v1.3 - 9-26-2016 - Added Withdrawn stage.
 Comments Due field to template.
 Updated guidance on RFC numbering.

+v1.3.1 - 3-22-2017 - Cleaned up language and made explicit clarifications to process